 HEALTH SYSTEMS ADVOCACY PARTNERSHIP

-The main aim of the partnership is advocating sustainable and accessible health systems in Sub-Saharan Africa so that all people and communities can use the health services they need, with a focus on essential high-quality sexual and reproductive health services.
-Wemos works on two main themes within the HSAP, namely finance for health, and human resources for health (HRH).
-Eventually, we want stakeholders (governments, international bodies, institutions and private actors) at all levels to take responsibility for effective policies, policy adherence and implementation, including sustained funding for human resources for health.
+The main aim of the partnership was advocating sustainable and accessible health systems in Sub-Saharan Africa so that all people and communities can use the health services they need, with a focus on essential high-quality sexual and reproductive health services.
+Wemos worked on two main themes within the HSAP, namely finance for health, and human resources for health (HRH).
+Eventually, we wanted stakeholders (governments, international bodies, institutions and private actors) at all levels to take responsibility for effective policies, policy adherence and implementation, including sustained funding for human resources for health.

-Within the partnership, Wemos applies different strategies for strengthening the linkages between national, regional and international advocacy in collaboration with African and international NGOs and CSOs.
-We analyze relevant international policies which impact on UHC and health systems, and assess the impact and implications of these policies in the five countries.
-Moreover, we translate these country case studies into effective evidence-based advocacy aimed at the Dutch government and relevant European and global institutions.
+Within the partnership, Wemos applied different strategies for strengthening the linkages between national, regional and international advocacy in collaboration with African and international NGOs and CSOs.
+We analyzed relevant international policies which impact on UHC and health systems, and assessed the impact and implications of these policies in the five countries.
+Moreover, we translated these country case studies into effective evidence-based advocacy aimed at the Dutch government and relevant European and global institutions.